-Air China International Business Class Lounge bottom line
+Air China International Business Class Lounge PEK bottom line

-Overall, the Air China Business Class Lounge at Beijing T3E is an enjoyable and relaxing business class lounge which provides all the basic necessities, a fair amount of privacy, and a generous buffet – but only at meal times.
+The Air China Business Class Lounge at Beijing Capital airport Terminal 3E is an enjoyable and relaxing business class lounge which provides all the basic necessities, a fair amount of privacy, and a generous buffet – but only at meal times.
 Ironically though, Air China’s new domestic lounge in terminal T3D provides a far superior experience, and we hope that the international lounges will eventually be upgraded.
 Also note that the central location of the lounge makes it inconvenient to a number of gates, so it may be advisable to leave early.